shilpagopi/ML/Recap/Decision Trees.md

 ### 5. Reduction in MSE (for regression)
 Calculate MSE for each split as the weighted average of each node MSE.

+### 6.Continuous Variable
+Sort the data, the potential split points are typically the midpoints between consecutive values.
+Heuristics: Random Selection of Split Points, Percentiles (focuses on regions with higher data density), Entropy-Based Sampling (calculating entropy for different intervals of the continuous variable)

 ### Prediction from a single impure leaf node
 * Majority Voting/Probability-Based Prediction: